 In 2016, Cristina was named among the Top 40 Under 40 by the magazine Design: Retail and that same year, Caribbean Business awarded her the same distinction.
 In 2017, together with her husband and partner, the architect Ricardo Álvarez-Díaz, she co-authored the first monograph of the firm called Places of Purpose, which presents the firm’s work throughout its fifteen-year history.
 Cristina insisted that all proceeds of that book be donated to Habitat for Humanity of PR for reconstruction efforts after the passing of Hurricane Maria.

 Cristina has a Master of Science in Interior Design from Pratt Institute in New York.
-She received his Bachelor of Arts in History from Pitzer College: member of the Claremont Colleges in Los Angeles, California.
-He expanded his design studies in Copenhagen, Denmark.
+She received her Bachelor of Arts in Art History from Pitzer College: member of the Claremont Colleges in Los Angeles, California.
+She expanded her design studies in Copenhagen, Denmark.

 Villalón is a proud mother of three beautiful daughters, a recycling activist and gender equality, an insatiable reader and a lifelong learner.
 Her most recent project, a blog called “The Juggling Act”, shares her experience candidly, looking to stay balanced while trying to do it all!